scala-js/scala-js-website/tutorial/basic/index.md

 Now that we have a simple JavaScript application, we would like to use it in an HTML page.
 To do this, we need two steps:

 1. Generate a single JavaScript file out of our compiled code
-2. Create an HTML page which includes that file and calls the application
+2. Create an HTML page which includes that file

 ### Generate JavaScript